 Be careful walking on your roof.
 If there are weak spots in your decking, you might end up falling through your roof.
 Depending on the material of your roof, if you have any sharp rocks on your shoes, you could actually end up damaging your roof just by walking on it.
 Roofing materials weren’t engineered to withstand foot traffic, they were engineered to withstand moisture.
 Don’t unnecessarily wear your roof down faster by walking around on it, and be mindful of where you step if you do need to get on your roof.

 Mother nature can be hard enough on your roof without you causing additional wear and tear, so be careful to avoid damaging your roof by mistake.
-If you have any concerns with your roof, be sure to call a professional roofing company for a free estimate on roof repairs in Salem.
+If you have any concerns with your roof, be sure to call a professional roofing company for an estimate on roof repairs in Salem.
 We would love to help you with your project.
 Call us at (503) 585-2338 for a free roofing estimate today.